frankbria/email-assistant/docs/user-stories.md

 > **so that** tasks are created with accurate metadata even when emails are forwarded manually.

 **Description:**
 Forwarded emails often embed the original sender and subject inside the email body rather than preserving them in the headers.
-The assistant must detect common forwarding patterns (e.g., “From: Jane Doe <jane@example.com>”) inside the body and extract the correct metadata fields for task creation.
+The assistant must detect common forwarding patterns (e.g., "From: Jane Doe <jane@example.com>") inside the body and extract the correct metadata fields for task creation.
 This ensures task cards reflect the true context of the original conversation rather than the forwarding user.

 **Inputs:**
 - EmailMessage object containing forwarded message body as plaintext or HTML.